-After the field placement is finalized, students are required to submit a Field Placement Verification Form (http://ssw.umich.edu/programs/msw/ofi/forms-fieldInstruction.html).
 This form must be submitted online each term students are enrolled in field instruction.
-Field instructors are provided a password in order to verify the information on the form.
+Field instructors must use their umich email account in order to verify the information on the form.
 Should students fail to submit this form by the deadline may be informed that they cannot continue their placement and the hours won't count until they submit it.
 In addition, their grade for field instruction may be impacted as this form is considered a course assignment.